 Partner Onboarding & Portal

-A dedicated partner portal lets partners self-serve: apply to your program, access marketing assets, generate tracking links, view their performance, and submit payouts.
-Good onboarding automation reduces your time-to-first-deal from weeks to days.
-Look for customizable application forms, automated approval workflows, and branded portal experiences.
+A dedicated partner portal lets referral partners self-serve: join your program, access co-branded materials, submit a referral, view the status of clients they've sent, and see what they're owed.
+Good onboarding automation reduces your time-to-first-referral from weeks to days.
+Look for customizable intake forms, automated approval workflows, and branded portal experiences a vCIO or peer MSP would be comfortable using.

 Commission Management

 Flexible commission management is non-negotiable.
-You should be able to set flat-rate, percentage, tiered, and recurring commission structures — ideally per partner, per channel, or per product.
-Automated payout scheduling, tax form collection, and multi-currency support save hours of manual work each month.
+You should be able to set flat-rate, percentage, tiered, and recurring commission structures — ideally per partner, per referral source, or per service line — so you can pay, say, a one-time finder's fee to a client and an ongoing percentage of MRR to a peer MSP.
+Automated payout scheduling, tax form collection, and accurate recurring-revenue math save hours of manual work each month.

 Analytics & Reporting

-Real-time analytics and reporting should show you partner performance, channel ROI, conversion funnels, and revenue trends.
-The best platforms let you build custom dashboards, set up alerts for anomalies, and export data for deeper analysis.
-Cross-channel reporting — seeing all partner types in one view — is the feature most teams don't realize they need until they don't have it.
+Real-time analytics and reporting should show you referral-partner performance, recurring revenue by source, pipeline status, and MRR trends.
+The best platforms let you build custom dashboards, set up alerts, and export data for deeper analysis.
+Cross-source reporting — seeing client referrals, vCIOs/COIs, peer MSPs, and ISV/vendor partners in one view — is the feature most firms don't realize they need until they don't have it.

 Fraud Detection & Compliance

-As your partner program scales, fraud becomes a real risk.
-Look for platforms with automated fraud detection (click fraud, self-referrals, cookie stuffing), IP filtering, and compliance features like GDPR consent management and automated tax document collection (W-9/W-8BEN).
-Prevention is dramatically cheaper than cleanup.
+As your referral program scales, abuse and sloppy record-keeping become real risks.
+Look for platforms with safeguards against duplicate or self-dealt referrals, approval gates before a payout is owed, and compliance features like consent management and automated tax document collection (W-9/W-8BEN).
+Prevention is dramatically cheaper than clawing back commissions later.

 |---|---|---|---|